Special Educational Needs & Disabilities

 3. How will I know how my child is doing?

-You will receive regular reports and feedback from staff; academic tracking points mark your child’s termly progress, and consultation meetings give you the opportunity to speak to your child’s teachers (these are held annually for each year group).
+You will receive regular reports and feedback from staff; academic tracking points mark each student’s termly progress, and consultation meetings give you the opportunity to speak to relevant teachers (these are held annually for each year group).
 Our marking, assessment and pastoral system will be fully explained to you at annual Parent Information Evenings which take place annually in September.

-If you are concerned about your child’s progress, pastoral needs, or learning support please contact their Form Tutor, subject teachers, or me.
+If you are concerned about the progress of your child/the child you care for, and/or their pastoral needs, or learning support please contact their Form Tutor, Head of Year, subject teachers, or me.
 All staff emails are available on the school website.

-4. How will the learning and development provision be matched to my child’s needs?
+4. How will the learning and development provision be matched to each student’s needs?

-Following the ‘Assess, Plan, Do and Review’ model we monitor your child’s progress regularly and this information is used to ensure that the level of support and intervention is appropriate to your child’s changing needs.
-All of our students benefit from inclusive, Quality First Teaching (QFT) delivered by teachers who know their students and differentiate within their class to support all students.
+The needs of all students are carefully monitored by key members of staff through termly student progress meetings.
+Using information from teacher reports as well as attendance and behaviour records, decisions are made about how best to support students with pastoral/SEND needs.
+For students with the most significant needs we follow the ‘Assess, Plan, Do and Review’ model.
+All of our students benefit from inclusive, Quality First Teaching (QFT) delivered by teachers who know their students and make appropriate adjustments within their class to support all students.
 Teaching Assistants work closely with class teachers, sharing observations, feedback and expertise.
 Some students may require additional interventions, which are regularly reviewed.

-5. What support will be there for my child’s overall wellbeing?
+5. What support will be there for students’ overall wellbeing?

 We have a Big Sister/Big Brother programme whereby Sixth Formers are attached to the Year 7 and Year 8 forms to support students with things like organisation and finding their way around school etc.